-- (1) Notwithstanding the Municipal Plan, a scheme, or regulations made under the Urban and Rural Planning Act 2000, Council shall, in accordance with regulations made under this Act, allow a development or use of land to continue in a manner that does not conform with a regulation, scheme, or plan that applies to that land provided that the non-conforming use legally existed before the registration under Section 24 of the Act of the plan, scheme or regulations made with respect to that kind of development or use. - (2) Notwithstanding Paragraph (1), a right to resume a discontinued nonconforming use of land shall not exceed one year after the discontinuance occurred.
-For the purpose of this Regulation, discontinuance of a nonconforming use begins when any one of the following conditions is met: - (a) The building or use of land is clearly vacated, - (b) The owner or tenant has ceased paying business taxes for that use, and - (c) The owner or tenant has stated in writing that the use has ceased. - (3) A non-conforming building, structure, or development under the Act, which is allowed to continue under Paragraph (1): - (a) shall not be internally or externally varied, extended or expanded unless otherwise approved by Council, - (b) shall not be structurally modified except as required for the safety of the building, structure or development, - (c) shall not be reconstructed or repaired for use in the same nonconforming manner where 50 percent or more of the value of that building, structure or development has been destroyed, except as provided for in Paragraph (g) below, - (d) may have the existing use for that building, structure or development varied by Council to a use that is, in Council's opinion, more compatible with the plan and regulations applicable to it, - (e) may have the existing building extended where, in Council's opinion that extension is not more than 50 percent of the existing building, - (f) where the non-conformance is with respect to the standards in these Regulations, shall not be expanded if the expansion would increase the non-conformity, and - (g) where the building, structure, or development is primarily zoned and used for residential purposes, may, in accordance with the appropriate plan and regulations, be repaired or rebuilt where 50 percent or more of the value of that building or structure is destroyed. - (4) In accordance with Regulation 3.21(3) Notice of Application, when considering an application to vary an existing use of a non-conforming building, structure or development under Paragraph (3)(d), Council will, at the applicant's expense, provide public notice of the application and shall consider any representations or objections received in response to that advertisement.
+- Notwithstanding the Municipal Plan, a scheme, or regulations made under the Urban (1)and Rural Planning Act 2000, Council shall, in accordance with regulations made under this Act, allow a development or use of land to continue in a manner that does not conform with a regulation, scheme, or plan that applies to that land provided that the non-conforming use legally existed before the registration under Section 24 of the Act of the plan, scheme or regulations made with respect to that kind of development or use. - Notwithstanding Paragraph (1), a right to resume a discontinued non-conforming use (2)of land shall not exceed one year after the discontinuance occurred.
+For the purpose of this Regulation, discontinuance of a non-conforming use begins when any one of the following conditions is met:

+The building or use of land is clearly vacated, (a)

+- The owner or tenant has ceased paying business taxes for that use, and (b) - The owner or tenant has stated in writing that the use has ceased. (c) - A non-conforming building, structure, or development under the Act, which is allowed (3)to continue under Paragraph (1):

+shall not be internally or externally varied, extended, or expanded unless otherwise approved by Council, shall not be structurally modified except as required for the safety of the building, (b)

+structure, or development,

+shall not be reconstructed or repaired for use in the same non-conforming (c) manner where 50 percent or more of the value of that building, structure or development has been destroyed, except as provided for in Paragraph (g)

+may have the existing use for that building, structure or development varied by (d) Council to a use that is, in Council's opinion, more compatible with the plan and regulations applicable to it, may have the existing building extended where, in Council's opinion that (e)

+extension is not more than 50 percent of the existing building, where the non-conformance is with respect to the standards in these (f) Regulations, shall not be expanded if the expansion would increase the nonconformity, and

+- where the building, structure, or development is primarily zoned and used for (g) residential purposes, may, in accordance with the appropriate plan and regulations, be repaired or rebuilt where 50 percent or more of the value of that building or structure is destroyed. - In accordance with Regulation 3.21(3) Notice of Application, when considering an (4) application to vary an existing use of a non-conforming building, structure, or development under Paragraph (3)(d), Council will, at the applicant's expense, provide public notice of the application and shall consider any representations or objections received in response to that advertisement.